PavelPZ/riverpod_navigator/README.md

 }
 ```

-### Step3 - the AppNavigator in MaterialApp.router
+### Step3 - use the AppNavigator in MaterialApp.router

 If you are familiar with the Flutter Navigator 2.0 and the riverpod, the following code is clear: